Rules and Eligibility

 5. Judging/Judging Criteria.
 The judging process will take place in stages as follows:

 Shortlisting: Representatives of the Organizer and Partners that have the required knowledge and experience to apply the judging criteria will shortlist Submissions.
-All Submissions will be judged based on the following criteria (“Judging Criteria”): (a) link to quantum physics; and (b) conceptual and technical execution of storytelling.
+All Submissions will be judged based on the following criteria (“Judging Criteria”): (a) storytelling, (b) creative use of Constraint and (c) connections to quantum physics.
 Subject to verification, eligibility and compliance with these Official Rules, up to ten (10) Submissions will be shortlisted (“Shortlisted Entrants”).
-Shortlisted Entrants will be notified by the end of January, 2023.
+Shortlisted Entrants will be notified by the end of February, 2024.

-Selection of Prizewinners: A panel of judges selected by the Organizer that have the required knowledge and experience to apply the Judging Criteria will select one (1) winner (“Winner” and one (1) runner-up (“Runner-Up”) from the Shortlisted Entrants.
-Subject to verification, eligibility and compliance with these Official Rules, the Winners and Runner-Up will be selected by the judging panel on or about March 2023.
+Selection of Prize winners: A panel of judges selected by the Organizer that have the required knowledge and experience to apply the Judging Criteria will select one (1) winner (“Winner”) and one (1) runner-up (“Runner-Up”) from the Shortlisted Entrants.
+Subject to verification, eligibility and compliance with these Official Rules, the Winner and Runner-Up will be selected by the judging panel on or about April 2024.
 In the event that the judges declare a tie with respect to any Winner or Runner-Up position the cash portion of the applicable Prize will be divided equally between entrants who submitted the tied Submissions, and each of the tied entrants will receive a trophy.

 Organizer retains the right, at its sole discretion, and without prior notice to entrants, to change or delay the dates of the judging process.